Market your business with Instagram

 Instagram is a phone application that involves only sharing images.
-Predominantly used by 18-29 year olds, Instagram is as simple as taking a photo and sharing it with “people who you care about” Kevin Sysrom, CEO.
+Predominantly used by 18-29 year olds, it is as simple as taking a photo and sharing it with “people who you care about” – Kevin Sysrom, CEO.

-Endorsements on Instagram generally have greater influence on Instagram users than sponsored adverts.
+Endorsements on Instagram generally have greater influence on users than sponsored adverts.
 This is because the endorsements are coming from accounts that people have consciously followed.
 Like any form of product placement, some are disguised better than others.
-Endorsements on Instagram aren’t just from A-grade celebrities and don’t have to cost your business thousands of dollars.
+Endorsements aren’t just from A-grade celebrities and don’t have to cost your business thousands of dollars.
 Many companies utilise everyday people who have lots of followers to endorse their products and benefit their business.
 Wollongong blogger, Fiona Purcell, has made thousands of dollars through endorsements through both her Instagram and parenting blog.
 Even young Aussie Indy Clinton who is classified as “insta-famous” told the Daily Telegraph that she is earning up to $750 per upload.
-Currently, there are recruitment companies designed to find your business the right endorser for your product.
+Currently, there are recruitment companies exist to find your business the right endorser for your product.

 So how do you get people to want to follow your business on Instagram?

 Another strategy used for market exposure are #hashtag campaigns.
 The ‘hashtag’ acts as a link for a word or sentence that allows users to see all uploaded images with the same ‘hashtag’.
-A hashtag campaign is a hashtag designed for marketing purposes to create hype among users.
+A hashtag campaign is designed for marketing purposes to create hype.
 It aims to make users want to be a part of that ‘hashtag’ community.
 Take “Frank Body Scrub” for instance.
 What started as a simple coffee exfoliant in a brown sealed bag is now a huge Australian campaign on Instagram for both men and women.
 This campaign has created so much hype that there are Instagram users wanting to buy the product simply so they can upload their photo and join the campaign #thefrankeffect which has 67,000 posts.